elanorigby/devbook/source/envoverview.rst

 ..
     reference - https://github.com/Homebrew/brew/blob/master/docs/FAQ.md

+|

-Use pyenv to keep your sneks in a row 🐍🐍🐍
+Use Pyenv to keep your sneks in a row 🐍🐍🐍
 ---------------------------------------------------
 ::